MicrosoftDocs/dynamics365-guidance/guidance/business-processes/case-to-resolution-overview.md

 - **Procure to pay**

   The *case to resolution* process can be upstream when you need to create cases related to suppliers, purchase orders, purchase requisitions, requests for quotations, and so on.

-- **Product and service lifecycle management**

-  Case investigations may lead to product quality reviews to diagnose product or service issues that need to be addressed in product or service development process.

 - **Project to profit**